codeBelt/hapi-react-hot-loader-example/README.md

 - $ `yarn lint` (eslint)
 - $ `yarn dev` (local development w/ server)

-> Type `rs` with a carriage return to restart nodemon if you make changes to the files within `server-side`.
+> Type `rs` with a carriage return to restart nodemon if you make changes to the `server.js` file or any files within the `server` folder.
 It's not efficient to automatically restart nodemon on file changes.

 ## production tasks
 - $ `yarn prod` (production build w/ server)